 - Committee members bring the unique perspective of a UNC faculty member.

-- Committee members are assigned specific topic areas related to athletics and provide thorough analysis of that topic.
-They bring issues, concerns or suggestions related to these topics to the Committee for review and discussion.
-Topics include admissions, academics, advising, student athlete experience, policies and procedures and administration and operations.
+- Committee members are assigned specific processes related to student-athletes and provide thorough analysis of that process.
+They bring issues, concerns and/or suggestions related to these processes to the Committee for review, discussion and necessary recommendations for action.
+The processes are listed and described at http://apsa.unc.edu.